ElementsProject/peerswap/README.md

 ### Usage

-For bitcoin-signetnet / liquid-testnet see this [guide](./docs/signetguide.md)
+For a bitcoin-signetnet / liquid-testnet setup guide see this [guide](./docs/signetguide.md)

 In order to use peerswap start `lightningd` with the following options, replacing as necessary
 ```